Vignesh2208/Melody/docs/nbuild/html/_sources/project_configuration.rst.txt

       exp.run_for(duration_ns)

    This runs the experiment for the specified duration in nano seconds.
 It then automatically synchronizes with the proxy and the power simulator.
+The mininum duration possible is 100 us.
+If a duration smaller than 100 us is passed, it will be capped to 100 us.

 *  Triggering replays::